seanjyi/budget-planner/README.md

 ### Priority One List

 1. settings
-    1. page size logic with sql
-    1. update ctx.triggered_id can tell if its the first read
     1. add/delete to data table logic
     1. drop down and repayment columns on income
     1. data deletion and export